Chapter 1 - Why Study Calculus?

 The branch of philosophy known as determinism takes free-will a step further to explain

-why man chooses to act in one way over the another.
+why man chooses to act in one way over another.
 When man is confronted with a situation,

 the line of action he decided on taking is based on experience, personal